 He especially values the things he learned from more experienced founders, who have done this for years.
 Zealbots is going international and heading to Chinese market this year as well.
 Mutharasu says they are aiming to reach 100K users this year.

 New batch coming

 For the first class of Nordic Startup School, the work doesn’t end at Demoday.
 The alumni network will give support in the future and all the connections the participants have created will help them grow into global market.
 The application for the next batch is active from July 27th to 22nd of August.
 The second Nordic Startup School will be one week longer, and the Demoday is held at Slush.
-If you have any question beforehand and you are interested to participate, please don’t hesitate to contact us for questions.
+If you have any question beforehand and you are interested to participate, check out the Nordic Startup School website and apply.

 Who are we?